 This is the College Debating Society and was founded in 1845.
+Meetings are held every Friday evening during the Academic year at 8 o'clock.
+There are no fees.
 All students are expected to join this society.
 It was owing to the initiative of this society that the Maritime Intercollegiate Debating League was established.